-Connect the MIG torch as shown (B) Work return lead to '-' (A)
+Connect the MIG torch as shown (B), the work return lead (A) to '-' and connect the trailing lead (C) to '+' (D).

 Ensure that a suitable inert gas supply is connected (E).

 Switch the power switch on the back panel to "ON" (F) the machine is started with the panel display coming ON.